99RobloxProjects/BEDWARS-TOWERS-OF-FORTUNE/README.md

 - Run and enjoy, or if you'd like to make it your own: feel free to customise the configs in each script or fork this project to your liking

 Inspired the Towers of Fortune gamemode from popular minigame-focused Minecraft servers

+## Where to run
+This repository is focused on the creative custom match functionality of ROBLOX BedWars